AIRI-Institute/nablaDFT/README.md

 ```
 #### Working with raw psi4 wavefunctions

-A variety of properties can also be loaded directly from the wavefunctions.
+A variety of properties can also be loaded directly from the wavefunctions files.
 See main paper for more details.
 Properties include DFT matrices:
 ```python
 import numpy as np
 import psi4